layer-3/clearsync/docs/YIP/YIP-0006-margin-zones.md

 1. Margin zone limits shall be defined in the application configuration.
 2. Clearport shall notify other components that the margin zone has changed.
-3. Clearport shall disallow adding new trades (except for counter-trades) if the margin is in the yellow or red zone.
+3. Clearport shall disallow adding new trades (except for counter-trades) if the margin is in the orange or red zone.
 4. Clearport shall initiate liquidation if the margin is in the red zone.
 5. Clearport shall implement at least one, and should implement several position selection algorithm for liquidation, which may be one of the described in this document or a custom one(s).